Abdullah-9862873/Full_Stack_Ecommerce_Site_Part_2/README.md

 If you type "console.log(youtube)" in your "server.js" then it will throw an error which says "youtube is not defined".
 These type of errors are called uncaught errors.

-Step 45: Inside the "server.js" file at the top of the file, type the following code:
+Step 45: Inside the "server.js" file at the top of the file, type the following code

 	// Uncaught Exception Error
 	process.on("uncaughtException", err=>{
 	    console.log(`Error: ${err.message}`);